johanley/special-relativity-core/README.md

 It seems that the full consequences of the Lorentz Transformations can only be seen when elbow boosts are used.

-**Silberstein described the rotational aspect of non-collinear boosts <a href='https://archive.org/details/theoryofrelativi00silbrich/page/n7/mode/2up'>in 1914</a>.**
+**Silberstein described the rotational aspect of elbow boosts <a href='https://archive.org/details/theoryofrelativi00silbrich/page/n7/mode/2up'>in 1914</a>.**
 Thomas and Wigner came much later.

 **The geometry of an object (for example, the direction in which a stick is pointing) is in general affected by both regular flattening (Lorentz-Fitzgerald contraction) and the Silberstein rotation.**